25 Oct Trick-or-treat Etiquette: How to Be Spooky & Sweet

 Get the Whole Neighborhood Together

 The more the merrier!
 Mizner Country Club makes it really easy to bring the neighborhood together during each holiday.
 For Halloween night, what’s better than a block party!
-Fun games, creative treats, and contests will all be part of the festivities so be sure to stop by costume-clad.
-And of course, if you prefer to keep it more low-key during the week, don’t forget about our Spooky Halloween Dinner, which is happening on October 28.
+Fun games, creative treats, and contests will all be part of the festivities.
+Get creative and have fun putting something together with neighbors for a spooktacular time.